MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

   - Delete an existing Teams voice applications policy.

 > [!IMPORTANT]
-> The global, org-wide default policy turns off all configuration change capabilities.
+> The global, org-wide default policy disables all configuration change capabilities for all users.
 This policy should not be changed.
 >
 > You must create and assign custom policies to allow authorized users to make configuration changes to auto attendants and call queues.
 >
-> Best practice: The custom policy should provide the user with the minimum levels of permissions they need to perform their job.
+> Best practice: The custom policy assigned to a user should provide the minimum levels of permissions the user needs to perform their job.

 ## Create a custom voice applications policy